ibarwick/firebird_fdw/README.md

 which are entirely lower-case can currently not be provided as quoted column names as PostgreSQL considers these as unquoted by default and the foreign data wrapper has no way of knowing whether they were originally quoted.

+### TRUNCATE support

+`firebird_fdw` implements the foreign data wrapper `TRUNCATE` API, available from PostgreSQL 14.

+As Firebird does not provide a `TRUNCATE` command, it is simulated with a simple unqualified `DELETE` operation.

+Following restrictions apply:

+ - `TRUNCATE ...
+CASCADE` is not supported
+ - `TRUNCATE ...
+RESTART IDENTITY` is not supported
+ - Firebird tables with foreign key references cannot be truncated

+These restrictions may be removed in future releases.

 Functions
 ---------